1 Purpose

 All suspected and actual Corrupt Conduct must be reported to the immediate leader as well as Corporate Ethics on ethics@qr.com.au and/or to the Queensland Rail Ethics Hotline on 1800 723 515.
 The hotline can be used where anonymity is preferred.

 Anyone, who in good faith, makes a complaint or disclosure about an alleged breach of this Standard, will not be disadvantaged or prejudiced in the making of such a complaint or disclosure.
 All reports will be treated as confidential.
-Anonymity may not apply where disclosure leads to criminal proceedings.

 Leaders have an obligation to manage breaches of this Standard as soon as practicable after the incident is observed or reported.

 Breaches of this Standard will be treated as a serious matter and may have serious consequences.
-If any employee has breached this Standard, they may be subject to disciplinary action, up to and including termination of employment.
+If any employee has breached this Standard, they may be subject to disciplinary action, including termination of employment.
 Contractors and consultants who breach this Standard may have their contracts with Queensland Rail terminated.

 3 Responsibilities